MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 ```

-Android Studio will automatically suggest the required import statements once you insert the `start()` method, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class:
+Android Studio automatically suggests the required import statements once you insert the `start()` method, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class:

 ```java
 import com.microsoft.appcenter.AppCenter;